inex/ixp-manager-docs-md/docs/features/ixf-export.md

 **Create Network Info**

-From **IXP Manager** v4.9 and above, click *VLANs* on the left-hand-side menu and then chose *Network Information*.
+Click *VLANs* on the left-hand-side menu and then chose *Network Information*.
 Once there, add the network address and network mask length for IPv4 and IPv6 for your peering LAN(s).

-Prior to v4.9, this was a little hacky: there is a database table called `networkinfo` that requires you to manually insert some detail on your peering LAN.

 The first thing you need is the peering VLAN DB ID. *[clarification note: this is nothing to do with PeeringDB but the VLAN created within IXP Manager].* For this, select *VLANs* under the left hand side *IXP ADMIN ACTIONS* menu in IXP Manager.
 Locate your peering VLAN *DB ID* and note it.